Adaptive estimation of irregular mean and covariance functions: Adaptive mean and covariance function estimators

-Like for the mean function, with obvious modifications, the definition \eqref{eq:opt_h_cov0b} could be used with both independent and common design.
-Indeed, with common design, the solution $h_{\Gamma} ^*$ will always be a value in the set of $h$ such that $\WN(s,t;h) =N$.
-In a completely data-driven way, $h_{\Gamma} ^*$ will automatically choose between interpolation and smoothing.
+Like for the mean function, the definition \eqref{eq:opt_h_cov0b} can be used with both independent and common design.
+Indeed, with common design, $h_{\Gamma} ^*$ will always be a value in $\mathcal H_N$ such that $\WN(s,t;h) =N$.
+In a completely data-driven way, $h_{\Gamma} ^*$ will choose between interpolation and smoothing.